Hammarberg/c2/README.md

 `c2 --create-project c64vice myawesomeproject sources/hack`

-When executing c2 without arguments in a project folder, it will build/assemble and automatically.
+When executing c2 without arguments in a project folder, it will build/assemble and depending on the template, it can automatically launch an emulator if in path.
 # Syntax
 ## Comments
 Only C/C++ style comments are supported.
 This might hurt for some people used to `;` as comment prefix.